-The next BAPTISM CLASS will be Wednesday, January 23rd at 7 pm in St. Camillus Church.
+The next BAPTISM CLASS will be Monday, June 3rd at 7:00 pm in St. Camillus Rectory.
 BOTH parents must attend a class before the Baptism of the first child.
 PRE-REGISTRATION is required at least a week before the class.

 Please click on the Baptism - Request Registration Form to request a Baptismal Form and guidelines.
 We will then email you a Baptismal Form which you will complete and send back to us with a copy of the child's Birth Certificate and copies of the Godparent's Confirmation Certificates.
 Once we have the completed form with the necessary documents back you will be contacted about the arrangements for the Baptism.